Short on time? Our pick for the best 12-person tent is the NTK Super Arizona GT Tent and the TETON Sports Sierra Canvas Tent.

 Thread Count

-I have to mention thread count because you will likely see it listed as a number with capital T after it (e.g. 140T).
+I have to mention thread count because you will likely see it listed as a number with a capital T after it (e.g. 140T).
 The thread count measures the number of horizontal and vertical threads in a square inch of fabric.

 A higher thread count usually means a lower Denier rating (because a higher Denier rating means bigger pieces of thread).